gouravpandey009/eco-friendly-/README.md

-# 🌍 EcoExchange: Sustainable Solutions 🌱
+# 🌍 EcoExchange: Exchange, Evolve, Sustain 🌱

 Welcome to the **EcoExchange** project!
 This is a platform that connects individuals and businesses to exchange eco-friendly solutions and resources.